AP VoteCast: Voters prioritize health care in South Carolina

 Roughly three-quarters of voters in the Democratic primary voiced support for reducing the criminal justice system’s focus on policing and prosecuting low-level offenses.
 Close to half were strongly in favor.
 Wide majorities of white and black voters expressed support.

 But black voters were far more likely than white voters to say they are in favor of the government making cash payments to the descendants of enslaved people as reparations for slavery and racial discrimination.
-About 8 in 10 black voters did, compared with just about 3 in 10 white voters.
+About 8 in 10 black voters did, compared with just about a third white voters.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”